Masses Publishing Co. v. Patten

 Masses Publishing Co. v.
 Patten, 244 F. 535 (S.D.N.Y.
 1917), was a decision by the United States District Court for the Southern District of New York, that addressed advocacy of illegal activity under the First Amendment.
+The Second Circuit Court of Appeals overturned Hand’s ruling in Masses Publishing Co. v.
+Patten (1917).

 Background

 In cases such as Abrams v.
 United States, 250 U.S. 616 (1919) and Gitlow v.
 New York, 268 U.S. 652 (1925) and others, the United States Supreme Court struggled to draw the line between politically unpopular speech and actual threats to national security.
 Masses Publishing Co. v.
 Patten greatly influenced the Supreme Court's eventual adoption in Brandenburg v.
 Ohio of the "incitement test" for advocacy of illegal activity.

 At issue in Masses Publishing Co. v.
 Patten was the federal Espionage Act of 1917, which prohibited citizens from counseling or advising violation of the law.
 The Court found that the New York postmaster's refusal to allow circulation of the antiwar journal The Masses under the statute violated the First Amendment.